Use the KOTS administration console UI

-The Kubernetes Off-The-Shelf (KOTS) Admin UI provides a user interface for managing the Mission Control installation.
+The Kubernetes Off-The-Shelf (KOTS) Admin UI provides a user interface to manage the Mission Control installation.
 It handles Mission Control configuration, licensing, and upgrades.
-Gain access to this interface through the kots kubectl plugin.
+You can use the kots kubectl plugin to open the KOTS admin interface.

 Prerequisites